The Relationship Between Addiction and Emergency Responders

 Emergency responders are first on the scene of some of the most dangerous and demanding situations, providing immediate care, support, and medical assistance to survivors in the aftermath of a crime or disaster.
 These heroic duties are essential to society; however, they can be very strenuous and emotionally-draining to those in the profession.
 The constant exposure to devastation, life-threatening situations, and physical strain of working long hours under stressful conditions can negatively impact overall mental health.
 Consequently, there is a tragically close relationship between addiction and emergency responders.

 When a person turns to alcohol or drugs for self-medicating purposes, they are more likely to become dependent upon that substance than an individual that is a recreational user.
-In fact, those with mental health disorders are thought to be around 50% more susceptible to addiction.
+In fact, 50% of those with mental health disorders are thought to be affected addiction.
 Due to acute stress and trauma, it’s common for emergency responders to develop co-occurring mental health and substance use disorders.

 Get started on the road to recovery.

 As a result of their occupation, police officers face a great deal of stress and trauma on a day-to-day basis.
 In addition to the threat of physical harm, many officers routinely witness devastating and disturbing events such as murder, suicide, domestic violence, and illicit drug abuse.
 Those in law enforcement additionally experience work-related stress regarding their roles and reception in the community.
 Police officers are at higher risk for drug abuse than the general population, and they are at a significantly higher-risk for alcohol abuse.
 This risk is exacerbated by the fact that many cops have easy access to illegal drugs when they arrest drug dealers or respond to overdose calls.